leonardnjura/leonardnjura.github.io/README.md

 # my-portfolio
 Welcome to my developer portfolio.
-Here I am going to talk about myself and showcase some works from my skills set.<br /> <br />
+Here I am going to talk about myself and showcase some works from my skillset.
 Visit hosted portfolio <a href='https://leonardnjura.github.io'> here</a>.